Brain surface regions

 This post journeys on the brain surface.
 The brain surface is full of ridges (bumps) and valleys (grooves) (see Figure 1).
 Experts have given specific names to recognize these bumps and grooves.
 Moreover, in the medical field, the bumps are named gyri (its singular word is gyrus) and grooves as sulci (its singular word is sulcus).

 The purpose of these ridges and valleys is to increase their surface area.
-As a result, the surface areas that are assigned to specific jobs have enough space for their work.
+As a result, the surface areas assigned to specific jobs have enough space for their work.

 Naming the brain regions

-Experts have categorized the brain surface into four different regions; they call it lobes: Frontal lobe, parietal lobe, temporal lobe, and occipital lobe.
+Experts have categorized the brain surface into four different regions; they call it lobes: The frontal lobe, parietal lobe, temporal lobe, and occipital lobe.
 This naming depends on the region placed within the skull.
-Interestingly, each lobe carries out distinct jobs.
+Interestingly, each lobe carries out specific jobs.
 Figure 1 shows those four lobes on the left half of the brain.
 Similarly, we have the same mirror lobes on the right side too.

 Demarcations of the lobes

 As shown in Figure 2, the Central groove (Sulcus) separates the Frontal lobe from the Parietal lobe.
 Moreover, another groove that sits between the Parietal lobe and the Occipital lobe separates those two lobes.
-Similarly, a large groove which is called the Lateral fissure separates the Parietal lobe from the Temporal lobe.
+Similarly, a large groove, called the Lateral fissure, separates the Parietal lobe from the Temporal lobe.